 How to Rename Email Fields When Rendering Emails to HTML with GroupDocs.Viewer Java

-- How to use GroupDocs.Viewer for Java to convert emails to HTML format.
+- How to use GroupDocs.Viewer for Java to convert email to HTML.

 - Techniques to rename email fields such as “From,” “To,” “Sent,” and “Subject.”

-- Best practices for setting up your environment with Maven.
+- Best practices for setting up Maven and licensing.

 Prerequisites